18F/DOI-Digital-Services-PIA-UX/content.md

 ##How will the data be retrieved?
 List the identifiers that will be used to retrieve information (e.g., name, case number, etc.).
 ##Will reports be produced on individuals?

-#Description of System Data
+#Maintenance and Administrative Controls
 ##How will data collected from sources other than DOI records be verified for accuracy?
-##How will data be checked for completeness?
+##24)	Is the PII collected verified for accuracy?
+Why or why not?
-##What procedures are taken to ensure the data is current?
-Identify the process or name the document (e.g., data models).
+##25)	Is the PII current?
+How is this determined?
-##What are the retention periods for data in the system?
-Identify the associated records retention schedule for the records in this system.
+##What are the retention periods of PII for this system?
+Under what guidelines are the retention periods determined?
+Who establishes the retention guidelines?
-##What are the procedures for disposition of the data at the end of the retention period?
-Where are the procedures documented?
+##28)	What are the procedures for disposition of the PII at the end of the retention period?
+How long will any reports that contain PII be maintained?
+How is the information disposed (e.g., shredding, degaussing, overwriting, etc.)?
+Who establishes the decommissioning procedures?
 ##Briefly describe privacy risks and information handling practices at each stage of the “information lifecycle” (i.e., collection, use, retention, processing, disclosure and destruction) affect individual privacy.

-#Risk Review
+#PII Safeguards and Liabilities
 ##Is the use of the data both relevant and necessary to the purpose for which the system is being designed?
 ##Does this system or electronic collection derive new data or create previously unavailable data about an individual through data aggregation?
 ##Will the new data be placed in the individual’s record?